fullcyxuc/3DBuildingInstanceSeg/README.md

 **Note:** it was modify `spconv\spconv\functional.py` to make `grad_output` contiguous.
 Make sure you use the modified `spconv`.

+* First please download the [spconv](https://github.com/traveller59/spconv), and put it into lib directory

 * To compile `spconv`, firstly install the dependent libraries.
 ```
 conda install libboost